romanzy313/ts-duplex/README.md

 And we are done!
 See and run this example [here](examples/ws)

+# API

+TODO.
+Most things are well typed.
+Try it out and explore!

 # Caviats

 - When method requires no data, type it as `null`
 - Refactoring of method names with lsp is not possible in the current version.
 Proxy client could enable that
 - The API is more or less final, but I may want to refactor names of functions before version 1
+- This really needs a better name